eamarais/eam-group/docs/getting-started.md

 The GitHub /eam-group/doc/ directory includes samples of GEOS-Chem submit and run scripts for the Leicester HPC.
 These are specific to version 12.1.0 of the model.
 Consult the GEOS-Chem user manual to update compile switches to the version you're using.

+To compile the module, enter "bash script_name" at the command line, where script_name is self-explanatory (name of the compile script).
+First initiate an interactie nodes (options to do this with an alias in the .my_personal_settings file).

+The sample submit script is for a nested grid simulation over Europe (http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_horizontal_grids#0.25_x_0.3125_EU_nested_grid).
+This predates the new flexible nested grid feature in GEOS-Chem.

 The version of the model you're using may also require more resources than are specified in the submit script.
 To determine this, conduct test simulations on the development queue before submitting the job.
 (More on queue options here: https://www2.le.ac.uk/offices/itservices/ithelp/services/hpc/alice/job-queues/job-queues)

-The sample submit script is for a nested grid simulation over Europe (http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_horizontal_grids#0.25_x_0.3125_EU_nested_grid).
-This predates the new flexible nested grid feature in GEOS-Chem.

-For other simulations request the following resources for a one-month simulation as a starting point and run the model in the development queue (see above) to determine whether these are sufficient:
+For simulations other than the nested European grid request the following resources for a one-month simulation as a starting point and run the model in the development queue (see above) to determine whether these are sufficient:
 Global 4x5: 8 cpus, 20 GB, 6 hour walltime
 Global 2x2.5: 8 cpus, 60 GB, 40 hour walltime
 Nested Europe 0.25x0.3125: 16 cpus, 40 GB, 70 hour walltime
 Nested China 0.25x0.3125: 16 cpus, 70 GB, 110 hour walltime
 Nested North America 0.25x0.3125: 16 cpus, 70 GB, 145 hour walltime

+The GEOS-Chem input files are located on the server at /data/uptrop/nobackup/legcfs01/gcgrid/gcdata/ExtData/.
+These are up-to-date for v12.1.0, so for the version you use may be missing input files (in particular for the HEMCO package).
+GEOS-Chem now has a neat feature to run the model and print out the files that are needed (YouTube video link: https://www.youtube.com/watch?v=L7T5QtWehLs)

+GEOS-Chem input files are centrally located on the Compute Canada servers (http://geoschemdata.computecanada.ca/ExtData/).
+Send me a list of additional files that need to be added to the server.

 University of Leicester IT-Related Resources:
 ==============================================